pourmalek/CovidLongitudinalwithSRIV/Canada/output/DELP/README.md

 (3) get the AVERAGE over epi weeks of the above number (2)

-summarization level = calendar  time in epi weeks: transform many epi weeks to a single statistic
+summarization level = calendar time in epi weeks: transform many epi weeks to a single statistic (89 to 1)

 graphs 5 3 (not shown here to save space)